STiXzoOR/dotfiles_old/README.md

 - Disable guest account login

 ## Trackpad, mouse, keyboard, Bluetooth accessories, and input
-- Trackpad: enable tap to click for this user and for the login screen
-- Trackpad: map bottom right corner to right-click
-- Disable “natural” (Lion-style) scrolling
 - Increase sound quality for Bluetooth headphones/headsets
 - Enable full keyboard access for all controls (e.g. enable Tab in modal dialogs)
 - Use scroll gesture with the Ctrl (^) modifier key to zoom
 - Follow the keyboard focus while zoomed in
 - Disable press-and-hold for keys in favor of key repeat
 - Set a blazingly fast keyboard repeat rate:
-- Set language and text formats (english/US)
+- Set language and text formats (english/CY)
+- Set timezone
+- Show language menu in the top right corner of the boot screen
 - Disable auto-correct

 ## Configuring the Screen